 During the course of our investigations, this drainage project was discussed and reviewed with E.R.C.A., to deal with any Authority issues and comments related to this Municipal drain.
-In the interest of fish habitat and migration, E.R.C.A. requires that the invert of any new bridge be embedded below the design or existing bottom of the drain a minimum of 10% of the bridge opening height to ensure a continued path for fish migration through the access bridge.
-To prevent flooding and adverse impacts upstream, the new structure needs to provide an equivalent level of service to the adjacent structures.
-Therefore, based on this, we have made provisions to use a corrugated steel pipe culvert as set out below, similar to the structure a short distance downstream.
-The North Rear Road Drain South Side is located within the Regulated Area and is under the jurisdiction of the E.R.C.A., and therefore all work has to comply with the current mitigation provisions of the E.R.C.A.
-Details of these mitigation measures are included in the Specifications and Appendix "REI-A" forming part of this report.
+The Brush Drain is located within the Regulated Area and is under the jurisdiction of the E.R.C.A., and therefore all work has to comply with the current mitigation provisions of the E.R.C.A. and these are included in the specifications and Appendix "REI-A" forming part of this report.
+To prevent flooding and adverse impacts upstream, the new structures need to provide an equivalent level of service to the adjacent structures.
+Therefore, based on this, we have made provisions to use H.D.P.E. pipe culverts as set out below, with capacity similar to the structures a few metres upstream and downstream of each culvert, and to match the old drainage report provisions.

-As part of our investigations, a D.F.O. self screening assessment of the project was carried out.
-The mapping indicated no species at risk or critical habitat for the area of the bridge work.
+The D.F.O.
+Species at Risk screening maps confirm that there are Species at Risk Fish or Mussels identified in this area.
+The Spotted Sucker is a special concern species so provisions have been made in the specifications to protect it.
 In the interest of fish habitat and migration, D.F.O. requires that the invert of any new bridge be embedded below the design or existing bottom of the drain a minimum of 10% of the bridge opening height to ensure a continued path for fish migration through the access bridge.
-The D.F.O.
-Species at Risk screening maps confirm that there are no Species at Risk Fish or Mussels identified in this area.
-Should any species be encountered, details of required mitigation measures are included in the Specifications and Appendix "REI-A" forming part of this report.
+Details of these embedment requirements and mitigation measures are included in the report plans and Specifications and Appendix "REI-A" forming part of this report.

-As is now required under the new Endangered Species Act, 2007 Provincial Legislation administered by the Ministry of Environment, Conservation & Parks (M.E.C.P.), we have reviewed the former M.N.R.F. agreement with the Town.
+As is now required under the new Endangered Species Act, 2007 Provincial Legislation, we have reviewed the M.N.R.F.
+Natural Heritage Information Centre mapping.
 The M.N.R.F. mapping has basically confirmed that there are no foreseen impacts to natural heritage features or endangered or threatened species on this project; therefore, a permit or agreement under the E.S.A.
 2007 is not necessary at this time.
 Because turtles and snakes are mobile and snakes are indicated as sensitive in the area, we have included herein a copy of the M.N.R.F. mitigation requirements for them in Appendix "REI-B".

-Providing mitigation requirements are implemented it was concluded that present wildlife Species at Risk will be protected from negative impacts and will not contravene with Section 9 (species protection) or Section 10 (habitat protection) of the Endangered Species Act, 2007.
-Based on this information we find that the Town can proceed with the eligible new bridge construction in the drain as they are exempt under Sections 9 and 10 of the Act, provided that they follow the rules within Ontario Regulation 242/08.
+Providing mitigation requirements are implemented it was concluded that present wildlife Species at Risk will be protected from negative impacts and will not contravene with Section 9 (species protection) or Section 10 (habitat protection) of the Endangered Species Act, 2007 that is administered by M.E.C.P.
+Based on this information we find that the Town can proceed with the eligible repairs, maintenance and improvements to the drain as they are exempt under Sections 9 and 10 of the Act, provided that they follow the rules within Ontario Regulation 242/08.
 To address these requirements the Town has established comprehensive mitigation measures as well as species identification guides for reference.
-Copies of the measures and guides are available for viewing by any interested parties at the Town office.
+Copies of the measures and guides shall be provided to the successful Tenderer for use during construction, and these documents are available for viewing by any interested parties at the Town office.

-Based on all of the above, we recommend that a new access bridge be constructed in the North Rear Road Drain South Side to serve the agricultural lands of Gerald Grondin, in accordance with this report, the attached specifications and the accompanying drawings, and that all works associated with same be carried out in accordance with Section 78 of the "Drainage Act, R.S.O.
+Based on all of the above, we recommend that the Brush Drain be repaired and improved, in accordance with this report, the attached specifications and the accompanying drawings, and that all works associated with same be carried out in accordance with Section 78 of the "Drainage Act, R.S.O.
 1990, Chapter D.17 as amended 2010".